timsetsfire/timsetsfire.github.io/_posts/2018-08-26-neural-networks-from-scratch-2.markdown

 ## Matrix Multiplication

-Given two `INDArray`s, `x` and `y`, that have shapes which make them compatible for matrix mutliplication, we can matrix multiply via
+Given two objects, `x` and `y`, of type `INDArray`, that have shapes which make them compatible for matrix mutliplication, we can matrix multiply via

 {% highlight scala %}
 x.mmul(y)